BradleyCulley/bradleyculley.github.io/_posts/2024-12-28-the-mirror.md

 </p>

 <p>
-    After a minute or so, the light beamed through the porthole and struck the center of his chest.
+    After a minute or so, the light beamed through the porthole and landed near the center of his chest.
     He sat still and upright.
     With closed eyes, he asked himself: "Why is my friend Henry generally nice to me, but every so often injects some small-yet-piercing criticism of me?"
 </p>